hylee-vx/myMusicalFlix_react/README.md

 The application is built with the MERN technology stack (MongoDB, Express.js, React, Node.js) and handles data flow with Redux.
 It uses React Bootstrap throughout to style UI components.

 ## Key Features
-* Users can register a new account or sign in if already registere
+* Users can register a new account or sign in if already registered
 * The main view displays all movies with title, release year, movie poster and a brief description.
 Users can search for a movie by title and select a movie to see further details
 * For each movie, users can:
     * see the movie title, release year, movie poster, full movie description, director(s), key actors and genre